russotx/VolunteerHours/Style_Guide.md

     - Boolean variables start with is: `isCorrect  isReady`
 - #### Functions

-    - end with Func: `myFunc grabWordFunc`
+    - if it fetches data use "grab": `myFunc grabWord`
+    - if it

 - #### CSS

     - no camel case, use dash between words: `.crazy-heading`